Questions and Answers: BSWAT Payment Scheme

 If the payment amount is greater than zero, the applicant will receive a letter setting out, amongst other things, an offer to pay that amount and the time in which the applicant may accept the offer.

 Do I need to talk to anyone before I accept a payment?

-An applicant must seek independent financial counselling and legal advice before accepting an offer.
-Certificates from the financial counsellor and the legal adviser must accompany the applicant’s acceptance of the offer.
-Access to a legal adviser and a financial counsellor is funded through the scheme.
+An applicant must seek independent financial counseling and legal advice before accepting an offer and may also need to see a financial counselor.
+Certificates from the financial counselor and the legal adviser must accompany the applicant’s acceptance of the offer.
+Access to a legal adviser and a financial counselor is funded through the scheme.
 An applicant may choose to have a nominee, advocate and/or a support person at any stage of the process.

 How does this fit in with the representative proceedings being undertaken by people with disability working in ADEs who have had their wages assessed using BSWAT?
 (Note: on 20 December 2013, a representative proceeding was commenced in the Federal Court (see Tyson Duval-Comrie v Commonwealth of Australia (VID 1367 of 2013))